jrzaurin/pytorch-widedeep/README.md

 pip install -e .
 ```

-**Important note for Mac users**: at the time of writing (Feb-2021) the latest
+**Important note for Mac users**: at the time of writing (June-2021) the
-`torch` release is `1.7.1`.
-This release has some
+latest `torch` release is `1.9`.
+Some past
 [issues](https://stackoverflow.com/questions/64772335/pytorch-w-parallelnative-cpp206)
-when running on Mac and the data-loaders will not run in parallel.
-In
+when running on Mac, present in previous versions, persist on this release and
-addition, since `python 3.8`, [the `multiprocessing` library start method
+the data-loaders will not run in parallel.
+In addition, since `python 3.8`,
-changed from `'fork'` to
+[the `multiprocessing` library start method changed from `'fork'` to
 `'spawn'`](https://docs.python.org/3/library/multiprocessing.html#contexts-and-start-methods).
-This also affects the data-loaders (for any `torch` version) and they will not
+This also affects the data-loaders (for any `torch` version) and they will
-run in parallel.
-Therefore, for Mac users I recommend using `python 3.6` or
+not run in parallel.
+Therefore, for Mac users I recommend using `python 3.6`
-`3.7` and `torch <= 1.6` (with the corresponding, consistent version of
+or `3.7` and `torch <= 1.6` (with the corresponding, consistent version of
 `torchvision`, e.g. `0.7.0` for `torch 1.6`).
 I do not want to force this
 versioning in the `setup.py` file since I expect that all these issues are
 fixed in the future.
-Therefore, after installing `pytorch-widedeep` via pip or
+Therefore, after installing `pytorch-widedeep` via pip
-directly from github, downgrade `torch` and `torchvision` manually:
+or directly from github, downgrade `torch` and `torchvision` manually:

 ```bash
 pip install pytorch-widedeep